orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 The future of coaching isn’t about louder commands or more drills — it’s about **designing environments** that let learning emerge.

-For too long, coaches believed progress came from control: fixing mistakes, demonstrating perfection, explaining every detail.
+For too long, coaches equated progress with control — fixing, perfecting, explaining.
-But real growth doesn’t come from repetition — it comes from **adaptation**.
+Real growth, however, comes from **adaptation**.
 The Constraint-Led Approach (CLA) unites science, intuition, and creativity to form a new kind of coaching: one that builds thinkers, not followers.

 ---